ShadzXD/shadz-psych-fork/README.md

+THIS FORK IS NO LONGER BEING MAINTAINED, IF YOU DONT CARE ABOUT LUA - PLEASE CHECK OUT THIS: https://github.com/ShadzXD/Competent-psych-engine

 My Personal Psych Engine v1.0.4 Fork made for fun.

 Aims to fix bugs with base Psych Engine and keep parity for the most part.